Skip to main content

 Installation

 VARGRAM relies on Nextclade to perform mutation calling when sequence files are provided.
 Make sure to download the Nextclade CLI and add it to the path.
-(Alternatively, you may provide Nextclade's analysis CSV output directly and VARGRAM can still produce a mutation profile without Nextclade installed.)
+You may also just provide Nextclade's analysis CSV output directly and VARGRAM can still produce a mutation profile without Nextclade installed.

 Quickstart Guide